Making a Stand: Production

 "Making a Stand" was directed by Peter Lauer, and written by series creator Mitchell Hurwitz and co-executive producer Chuck Tatham.
 It was Lauer's third and final directing credit, Hurwitz's 17th writing credit and Tatham's first writing credit.
 It was the seventh episode of the season to be filmed.

+The song "Yellow Boat" parodies the Beatles (pictured) song "Yellow Submarine".

 In the episode, Lucille is portrayed bruised and bandaged after an operation.
 Jessica Walter, who portrays Lucille, recalled that it took about two hours to get her face into that specific makeup.
 Whilst walking around sets between filming scenes, someone took a picture of Walter in the makeup; she was given the picture, and kept it years later.
 "Making a Stand" contains the reappearance of the one-armed man that George Sr. used to teach the children a lesson in "Pier Pressure".
 Series creator Mitchell Hurwitz later expressed that he thought the number of twists involving the one-armed man was "absurd", and so they only inserted as much as would be reasonable for the audience to understand.

 In the episode, a montage of music occurs, including "Yellow Boat", a parody of The Beatles' Yellow Submarine composed by David Schwartz.
 To make the song sound as authentic as possible, Schwartz took inspiration from John Lennon and Paul McCartney's musical style, two people who heavily inspired him as a composer.
 However, he also made the song distinct enough to fit the perimeters of being a parodic work, including clanging bells in the background of the track.

 The episode was first released on home video in the United States on August 29, 2006, in the Complete Third Season DVD box set.

 In 2013, a soundtrack compiling every song from the first four seasons of the series entitled "At Long Last...Music and Songs From Arrested Development" was released, including "The Yellow Boat" from the episode.